 The HARP database (see Section 9.2.1) contains, in addition to efficiency, all the boiler parameters relevant to DEAP calculations.
-The UK Product Characteristic Database (PCDB) may also be used for boiler efficiencies (select the SAP 2005 seasonal efficiency).
+The Seasonal Efficiency of Domestic Boilers UK (PCDB) Database, 2005 version (formerly SEDBUK), is no longer to be used as a source of non-default boiler efficiency data.